K N Ganesh

-Dr. Krishnarajanagar Nagappa Ganesh is an Indian Bio-Organic chemist and is serving as the (founding) director of Indian Institute of Science Education and Research, Tirupati (IISER Tirupati) since 2017.
-He is also the founding Director of Indian Institute of Science Education and Research, Pune, that was established in 2006.
+Krishnarajanagar Nagappa Ganesh is an Indian bio-organic chemist and served as the (founding) director of Indian Institute of Science Education and Research, Tirupati (IISER Tirupati) since 2017 till 2023.
+He is also the founding director of Indian Institute of Science Education and Research, Pune, that was established in 2006 and served the office till 2017.
 He is a recipient of the Shanti Swarup Bhatnagar Prize in chemical sciences (1998) for "his outstanding contribution towards the understanding of the chemical principles of DNA molecular recognition and for his work on various facets of DNA structure and its interaction with drugs and proteins".
 He is also a Fellow of the Indian National Science Academy since 2000.